hackingbutlegal/WindowsLaptopLocatorScript/README.md

-This script, when set to run automatically or run manually, will email you your machine's visible IP, and also runs a reverse DNS lookup and GeoIP lookup on the IP.
+This Windows/PowerShell script will email you your machine's visible IP and also runs a reverse DNS lookup and GeoIP lookup on the IP.

 * Script is preconfigured for Gmail.
 You may need to tweak settings, especially if you're getting authentication errors.
 * Make sure you add your API key if you want to do geolocation on the IP.